 - Alternatively, a chimney cap fan or duct fan will induce a stronger draw, but again this degree of engineering may not overcome poor fire craft.

-I hope this information helps improve your understanding and ultimately the enjoyment of your backyard entertainment space.
+I hope this information helps improve your understanding of fireplace smoke control and ultimately the enjoyment of your backyard entertainment space.